SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-24-billionth-dose.md

 ## A billion doses

-The original data comes from the Bloomberg COVID-19 tracker.<sup id="fn1a">[[1]](#fn1)</sup>
+The original data comes from the Bloomberg COVID-19 tracker. <sup id="fn1a">[[1]](#fn1)</sup>
-I don't have an account with them, and have completely lost patience with companies that try to seduce me into giving them more of my personal info to create a "free" account.
+Now, I don't have an account with them, and have completely lost patience with companies that try to seduce me into giving them more of my personal info to create a "free" account.

 So we're going to rely on an extraordinarily reliable secondary source: Eric Topol, director of the Scripps Research Translational Institute, professor of molecular medicine, and former leader of the Cleveland Clinic.
-I always feel like Twitter is a slighty skeevy data source, but I'm willing to listen to Topol (who, to his credit, usually points to primary sources so you can check things out for a bit of mini-peer-review).
+I always feel like Twitter is a sorta skeevy data source, but I'm willing to listen to Topol (who, to his credit, usually points to primary sources so you can check things out for a bit of mini-peer-review).